Sports of the Olympic Games

 After the 2008 Olympics the sports of Baseball and Softball were dropped from the program.
 In August 2009 the International Olympic Committee (IOC) voted on which two sports will be added to the program for Rio 2016.
 There was a list of seven sports that they chose from: golf, rugby union, roller sports, karate, softball, baseball and squash.
 They selected golf and rugby union.

 There are many other possible new sports for future Games.
 In February 2013, wrestling was dropped from the core sports list, and joined with baseball and softball (joint bid), climbing, karate, roller sport, squash, wakeboard and wushu to attempt to gain a place on the program for 2020.
 In May 2013 the IOC cut Karate, roller sports, sport climbing, wakeboarding and wushu from this list, leaving Baseball-softball, squash and wrestling to be shortlisted.
 Then in September 2013, they voted to return wrestling to the list of sports for the 2020 Olympic program.
+In 2015, further voting was held for the inclusion of more sports.

 - future Olympic Games sports